-I have been playing Irish pennywhistle since 1991 and wooden flutes since 1994.
-I play regularly in sessions in Houston, and play concerts, festivals and private engagements with two groups.
-Over the years I have composed a few tunes in the Irish idiom.
-Some of these are featured on my two solo CDs, and a few have become session standards in Houston.
+I began playing Irish pennywhistle in 1990 and wooden flutes in 1994.
+I play regularly in sessions in Houston and play concerts, festivals and private engagements with two groups.
+Over the years I have composed a few tunes in the Irish idiom, many of which I have recorded on my two solo CDs.
+A few have become session standards in Houston.

-I also collect and restore antique wooden flutes.
-I do minor repairs, but will contract out more difficult projects like replacing missing blocks, fabricating keys, or repairing cracks through the embouchure.
+I have also collected and restore antique wooden flutes, doing my own minor repairs, but will contract out more difficult projects like replacing missing blocks, fabricating keys, or repairing cracks through the embouchure.
 I played three of my antique flutes on my most recent CD, A Stroll In The Park, and regularly play the old flutes at our local sessions.

 My path to the music

-How does one discover traditional Irish music when ones Irish ancestors did not bring any music over and were too intent on surviving and assimilating to think of music?
+How does one discover traditional Irish music when ones Irish ancestors did not bring any music over with them 170 years ago, being too intent on surviving and assimilating to think of music?

 I first heard traditional Irish music in 1987 on the street in Copenhagen and immediately fell in love with it.
-Thank you, Henrik Bjørslev and Joakim Friis-Holm (Danish flute-harp duo).
+Thank you, Henrik Bjørslev and Joakim Friis-Holm, the Danish flute-harp duo who were busking that day.
 I later found that there were actually people in Houston who play traditional Irish music.
-I attended my first session in late 1990 and soon began the process of learning tunes and figuring out how to drive a pennywhistle.
+I attended my first session in 1990 and soon began the process of learning tunes and figuring out how to drive a pennywhistle.

 My luckiest day was in December 1991 when I met Therese Honey, wonderful harpist, my best friend and wife.
-We met at the studio of KPFT, the local listener-supported radio station, where I was volunteering.
+We met in the studio of KPFT, the local listener-supported radio station, where I was a telephone answering volunteer.
 Our first date was to a concert by The Galveston Symphony.
-She was the harpist, and they performed Respighi’s ‘Pines of Rome,’ with its beautiful harp solo.
+She was their harpist back then and performed the beautiful harp solo in Respighi’s ‘Pines of Rome,’ which happens to be one of my favorite pieces.

 Therese is an amazing musician.
 Few harpists can cover such a breadth of music genres.
-She has played pedal harp with the Houston Symphony, regularly performs and records on Celtic harp, plays medieval music with the group Istanpitta, and performs on Renaissance harp or baroque triple harp with Austin’s Texas Early Music Project.
+She has played pedal harp with the Houston Symphony, regularly performs and records on Celtic harp, plays medieval music with the group Istanpitta, and performs on Renaissance harp or baroque triple harp with Austin’s Texas Early Music Project and Salt Lake City’s Utopia Early Music.

 After playing whistle for about three years and often hearing master flute player Turlach Boylan at our sessions, I decided to see if I could learn flute.
 I bought an inexpensive bamboo flute and started huffing.
 After a few months I found I could actually play about 32 bars without getting dizzy from hyperventilation.
-I next bought a keyless rosewood flute by Ralph Sweet.
+In 1994 bought a keyless rosewood flute by Ralph Sweet.

 After another year of practice and slow improvement I commissioned an eight key Rudall Rose model from Chris Wilkes.
 This flute is still the one I prefer for playing with diatonic instruments like the harp.
 Later I was able to add an Olwell keyless Pratten model.
 Lucky timing on both.
 The prices and wait times of these master builders have since increased several fold!